Federal agency: Nevada flower near mine should be protected

 “However, we are uncertain whether the salvage operation will succeed because current research indicates that Tiehm’s buckwheat is a soil specialist, that adjacent unoccupied sites are not suitable for all early life-history stages, and there has been no testing and multiyear monitoring on the feasibility of successfully transplanting the species,” the agency said.

-Other threats to the plan include road-building, off-road travel, livestock grazing and climate change, the service said.
+Other threats to the plant include road-building, off-road travel, livestock grazing and climate change, the service said.

 Ioneer says the mine would create 400 to 500 construction jobs and 300 to 400 operational jobs, and is expected to produce 22,000 tons (19,958 metric tons) of lithium — enough to power hundreds of thousands of electric vehicles annually.